-Prerequisite: Completion of the Degree Requirements

-This course is designed as a senior-level capstone course to be taken at the end of the Multidisciplinary Studies program.
+Prerequisite: Completion of all other Degree Requirements This course is designed as a senior-level capstone course to be taken at the end of the degree programs within the College of Arts and Sciences.
 This capstone course provides an opportunity for students to synthesize and articulate their undergraduate experience by demonstrating knowledge and skills acquired in previous coursework and/or work experience.